tabsdata/tutorials/t05_oracle_cdc/README.md

 Test your database connection manually by running the `manual_oracle_connection.py` script.

-The following data should be returned
+The following data should be returned:
 ```python
 [
 (1, 'May', 'James', 22, 'NY', '80402'),